-Before we present the optimal conditions, we define two concepts.
+Before we present the optimality conditions, we define two concepts.

-- Hard Critical Path: If all intersection blocks on one critical path are hard blocks, then this path is a hard critical path. - Soft Critical Path: A critical path, which is not hard, is a soft critical path.
+- Hard critical path: If all intersection blocks on one critical path are hard blocks, then this path is a hard critical path. - Soft critical path: A critical path, which is not hard, is a soft critical path.

-LEMMA 2.
-If there exists one hard VCP in L, then L is optimal.
+Lemma 2: If there exists one hard VCP in L, then L is optimal.

-PROOF.
-Since all intersection blocks on this VCP are hard blocks, there is no soft block that can be shaped to possibly improve this VCP.
-Therefore, L is optimal. $\Box$
+Proof: Since all intersection blocks on this VCP are hard blocks, there is no soft block that can be shaped to possibly improve this VCP.
+Therefore, L is optimal.

-LEMMA 3.
-If there exists at most one soft HCP or at most one soft VCP in L, then L is optimal.
+Lemma 3: If there exists at most one soft HCP or at most one soft VCP in L, then L is optimal.